AlexJ314/Whitelist-Minecraft-Biomes/README.md

   ```

-  **Of note: If you wish to create multiple dimensions, than can be done here, too.
+  **Of note: If you wish to create multiple dimensions, that can be done here, too.
     Simply copy / paste new dimensions or write your own, making sure
     their names are unique.
 The `settings` tag references a .json file within
     `noise_settings`.
 You may modify, rewrite, or create your own settings file.**